SmingHub/Sming/docs/source/information/hot-tips.rst

 =======================

 Literals use up memory, so its a good idea to move them to flash.
 Be aware though that it can be slower!
-Further reading, see the header FlashString.h in the sming source code
+Further reading, see :doc:`flash` and :component:`FlashString`.

 F() macro
 ---------